 - General Old Age Pensions Act (Algemene Ouderdomswet, AOW)

 - Long-term Care Act (Wet langdurige zorg, Wlz)

 - General Child Benefit Act (Algemene Kinderbijslagwet, AKW)

 You do not pay any contribution for the AKW.

 The national insurance contributions are deducted from your salary together with the wage tax, or levied together with the income tax in 1 assessment.

 In certain cases, you may not be insured under the national insurance schemes.
 In that case, you do not have to pay any contributions, but you are also not entitled to the tax credit for the national insurance contribution.

 National insurance if you live outside the Netherlands

 If you do not live in the Netherlands and do not have an income from the Netherlands.
 If so, you are not insured under the Dutch national insurance schemes.
 In that case, you no longer have to pay contributions and you are also not entitled to an Anw, Wlz or AKW benefit.
 After your emigration, you will also no longer accrue AOW pension rights but your previously accrued AOW entitlements will remain.
 However, there are situations in which, even after your emigration, you will still be insured under the Dutch national insurance schemes on the basis of (inter)national regulations.

-If you do not live in the Netherlands, but you do have an income in or from the Netherlands, you will be entitled to a pension from the Netherlands.
-In that case, an assessment must be made as to whether you are compulsorily insured under the Dutch national insurance schemes.
+If you do not live in the Netherlands, but you do have income in or from the Netherlands, an assessment must be made as to whether you are compulsorily insured under Dutch national insurance.
 This depends on your income in the Netherlands.